amauran/project-giskard/Portfolio/README.md

 # Project Giskard - The Portfolio

-## A Robot Framework test with user defined keywords that are executable both with SeleniumLibrary and Browser library.
+## A Robot Framework test with user defined keywords that are executable both with SeleniumLibrary and Browser library

 ### The portfolio contains: